MacWhitehead/BasicML/README.md

 Download the program from the Releases tab and unzip it to the location of your choice.
 Run BasicML.exe from the folder.

 ## Instructions on starting program:
-1. Upload the text file to the program through the 'Load' option.
+1. Upload the text file to the program through the 'Choose File' option for either the 4 or 6 digit file types.
-   After uploading, the 'Run' and 'Stop' options will appear.
+   After uploading, the 'Run', 'Reload', 'Save As', and 'Stop' options will appear.
-3. Save the test file with this name in this location: C:\Users\<username>\Source\Repos\BasicML\BasicML\bin\Debug\net8.0-windows\Test2.txt
-4. Click on either Run or Step button
+2. After running your file, the 'Run From Start' button will appear.
+This button will run from the beginning of the program with all user changes.
+3. Explanation of Buttons
     - Run will run the program without breakpoints unless the user toggles a breakpoint at some point.
     - Step will run the program step by step.
 User can keep pressing the step button to continue the program.
+    - Reload will reload the original file the user loaded and remove any changes the user has made.
+    - If changes need to be saved, click 'Save As' to save the file in your local directory.
-5. The user will see the memory contents and can add a line or delete a line if needed.
+4. The user will see the memory contents and can add a line or delete a line if needed.
     - Break will set a dot at the line and tells the program to stop at that line when running.
 This allows the user to see what is happening at that moment
     - CPU sets the pointer for the CPU at that line to start running the program from.
     - Add will add an extra register before the line clicked on.
 Ex: Adding on register 3 will add a new register to the spot '3', making the old register 3 to be register 4
+       - Note: Max length of program is 250 registers
-6. The user can also see a log that will display errors or processes during the run.
+5. The user can also see a log that will display errors or processes during the process in the log dialogue box.
-7. Click on 'Save As' to save your contents within a directory of your choice
-8. Upload a new text file, then press 'Reload' to start a new program with the file.

 ## Starting Up a Second Program or More
 After uploading the first program, the user may want to upload a second program or more for comparison.
 Here's how to do it: